ansible/ansible-documentation/docs/docsite/rst/plugins/action.rst

 Using action plugins
 --------------------

-Action plugin are executed by default when an associated module is used; no action is required.
+Action plugins are executed by default when an associated module is used; no additional action is required.

 Plugin list
 -----------